MrCarpenter24/Calico-Voice-Assistant/README.md

      * "Hey Calico, ask me colors."
      * "Hey Calico, what time is it?"
      * "Hey Calico, how hot/cold is it?"
      * "Hey Calico, open Gmail."
-Future plans include adding support for other inbox platofrms.
+Future plans include adding support for other inbox platforms.
    * Remember, Calico is in very early stages of development, so there will be bugs...
    * But there's a lot more to come!